Congreso Europeo sobre Multiculturalismo en Medicina y Ciencias de la Salud

 Alickun Joanna

-Student Scientific Society, Pomeranian Medical University in Szczecin, Poland
+Student Scientific Society at the Department of Obstetrics and Pregnancy Pathology named after Stanisława Leszczyńska, Pomeranian Medical University in Szczecin, Poland

 polishCoping strategies for stress among war refugees from Ukraine